 1. Our main project is with the Valley of the Moon Children’s Centre.
-See the web page for more information about the history and objectives of this project and also a video made by one of our recent volunteers about the Children’s Centre:
+Please watch our video made by one of our volunteers about the Children’s Centre:

 It is a community-run centre for local indigenous children from poor backgrounds, aged six months to four years, in Mallasa.
 Here is a blog from some past volunteers which gives a good overview.